Frequently asked questions

 Multisensory Reading System Workshops for teachers

 We have also reached out the

 Ministry of Education of Quebec

 Jean-Francois Roberge for your child's literacy needs, thus we are doing our share, it is now your turn to do your share because your decision today is your child's tomorrow!

 We are also in the process of offering the

-blended online self-learning courses for parents if you do not have resources for your child's literacy needs.
+blended online self-learning courses for parents who do not have resources for their child's literacy needs.

 Can our child learn better by Skype than your on-site one-to-one tutoring?

 Our one-to one instruction in person is multisensory.
 We use the "I do," "We do," and "You do," method and we can see what the student is doing as well as we are using his time efficiently.

 While Skype or any other online learning platforms make learning available for students who cannot come to our place, the process of learning requires a much greater amount of time than our on-site person-to-person instruction.